-(3) In cases where the Board of Studies permits the re-enrolment of a student whose progress has been deemed unsatisfactory, the Board of Studies may require the completion of specified courses in a specified time, and if the student does not comply with these conditions the student may again be called upon to show good cause why he
+(3) In cases where the Board of Studies permits the re-enrolment of a student whose progress has been deemed unsatisfactory, the Board of Studies may require the completion of specified courses in a specified time, and if the student does not comply with these conditions the student may again be called upon to show good cuase why he should be allowed to re-enrol in the Bachelor of Music degree course.

-&lt;sup>1 This section applies only to students who enrolled in the faculty for the first time in 1980 or in a subsequent year.
+This section applies only to students who enrolled in the Faculty for the first time in 1980 or a subsequent year.